LukeMS/daimonin/trunk/server/install/README.txt

       you will find them after the install inside the /data folder where you can access them.

+Note: The files in the /lib folder are necessary to run the server 'out of the
+      box'.
+However these files (the arch collection and some settings files) are not kept up-to-date so for most uses you will need to recollect the arches with Gridarta and copy the collection across before starting the server.
+If you are running a Map Maker package on Windows, this is already part of the established practice -- see README_FIRST.txt in the Map Maker folder.

 Select the OS you need to install the package.
 If you can't find the OS you want install the server, the source is not ported to this OS.